-- a) Handlebars may be replaced. - b) Handlebars and hand controls may be relocated. - c) Throttle controls must be self closing when not held by the hand. - d) Throttle assembly and associated cables may be modified or replaced but the connection to the throttle body and to the throttle controls must remain as on the homologated motorcycle.
-Cable operated throttles (grip assembly) must be equipped with both an opening and a closing cable including when actuating a remote drive by wire grip/ demand sensor. - e) Clutch and brake lever may be replaced with an after-market model.
+- a) Handlebars may be replaced. - b) Handlebars and hand controls may be relocated. - c) Throttle controls must be self closing when not held by the hand.

+- d) Throttle assembly and associated cables may be modified or replaced but the connection to the throttle body and to the throttle controls must remain as on the homologated motorcycle.
+Cable operated throttles (grip assembly) must be equipped with both an opening and a closing cable including when actuating a remote drive by wire grip/demand sensor. - e) Clutch and brake lever may be replaced with an after-market model.
 An adjuster to the brake lever is allowed. - f) Switches may be changed but the electric starter switch and engine stop switch must be located on the handlebars. - g) Motorcycles must be equipped with a functional ignition kill switch or button mounted on the right hand handlebar (within reach of the hand while on the hand grips) that is capable of stopping a running engine.
-The button or switch must be RED. - h) A thumb operated rear brake solution is allowed. - i) The maximum permitted overall length of the handlebar grip is 130 mm.
+The button or switch must be RED. - h) A thumb operated rear brake solution is allowed. - The maximum permitted overall length of the handlebar grip is 130 mm.
 The handlebar grip must be fitted at the end of the handlebar, with the only exceptions being the handlebar end plug and/or the fittings of the brake lever protection.
+The grip must be designed with an inner end-stop to prevent the rider's hand from sliding too far inwards and therefore off the grip.
+All grips and their fitting position are subject to approval by the Technical Director.